 It’s fair to conclude that Titian left behind a magnificent oeuvre of masterpieces.
 He created a total of 400 paintings of which at least 300 survived until today.

-Some of these works are some of the most valuable paintings in the world, something emphasized by the purchase of one of his famous works called “Diana and Actaeon,” jointly by the National Gallery in London and the National Galleries of Scotland for a sum of £50 million in 2009.
+Some of these works are some of the most valuable paintings in the world, something emphasized by the purchase of one of his famous works called “Diana and Actaeon,” jointly by the National Gallery in London and the Scottish National Gallery for a sum of £50 million in 2009.